Lightning-AI/pytorch-lightning/docs/source/early_stopping.rst

 There are two ways to enable the EarlyStopping callback:

 -   Set `early_stop_callback=True`.
+    If a dict is returned by
+    :meth:`~pytorch_lightning.core.lightning.LightningModule.validation_epoch_end`,
-    The callback will look for 'val_loss' in the dict returned by :meth:`~pytorch_lightning.core.lightning.LightningModule.validation_epoch_end`
+    the callback will look for `val_loss` in the dict and display a warning if `val_loss` is not present.
+    Otherwise, if a :class:`~pytorch_lightning.core.step_result.Result` is returned by :meth:`~pytorch_lightning.core.lightning.LightningModule.validation_epoch_end`,
+    :meth:`~pytorch_lightning.core.lightning.LightningModule.validation_step` or
+    :meth:`~pytorch_lightning.core.lightning.LightningModule.training_step`,
+    the `early_stop_on` metric, specified in the initialization of the :class:`~pytorch_lightning.core.step_result.Result` object is used
-    and raise an error if `val_loss` is not present.
+    and display a warning if it was not specified.

     .. testcode::